nguyenxuantuong/oauth2-login-go/README.md

 ## Getting Started

+Auth is OATH2/Authentication implementation using go language.
+It's my hobby project written from scratch first started years ago.
+It originally is kept as private repo, now I changed it to public.
+It provides basic login/logout/account activation/session authentication + oauth2 features provided by Osin Go implementation.
+It can provide good starting point to write Revel goserver and structure the source code.
-Auth is OATH2 implementation using go language.
-It is based on Revel -- A high-productivity web framework for the [Go language](http://www.golang.org/).
+It is based on Revel -- A high-productivity web framework for the [Go language](http://www.golang.org/) with osin Oauth2.
-Auth aims to a centralized system which every other services system depend on.
-Think about a centralized system from Google (you access it via accounts.google.com)

 ### Start the web server: